2hari/Templates/trip-booking-app/client/public/L.md

 ### react-router-dom

-- passing state to navigate
+- passing state to navigate and using it in next route without any additional statemanagement solution.

 ### cloudinary